 The Maple Avenue School Fire

 By October 1905, Basking Ridge had a well-equipped firehouse and a team of volunteers.
 Fire records indicate that the first major fire the newly organized company responded to was on April 30, 1906.
-A fire broke out in the Maple Avenue School, just across the street, where the library now stands.
+A fire broke out in the Maple Avenue School, just across the street, where Bernards Township Library now stands.
 Twenty-two men battled the fire for one hour.
 The damage was estimated at $1000, but the building was saved.

 Annual Carnival Event

 In the early years, Basking Ridge Fire Company No. 1 hosted an annual carnival, “an event of refined recreation and popular pleasure, never failing in excellent entertainment.”
 This picture postcard was used to advertise the event in 1915.
-The Moline fire engine, shown here in front of the old Maple Avenue school (now Bernards Township Library), was purchased in 1911.
+This Moline “First Aid Fire Auto” (fire truck), shown here in front of the Maple Avenue School , was purchased in 1911.
+The annual carnival was the financial backbone of the company from 1910 through 1941.

 Formation of a First Aid & Rescue Squad